 To move your pension to the UK, contact the International Pension Centre.

 Please note that this information is provided as a guide only.
 Definitive information should be obtained from the United States authorities.
-The Foreign and Commonwealth Office will not be liable for any inaccuracies in this information.
+The Foreign, Commonwealth & Development Office will not be liable for any inaccuracies in this information.